-Special Victims' Counsel (SVC): SVCs represent eligible adult and child sexual assault victims throughout the entire investigatory and military justice process to ensure their rights as victims of crime are protected as codified by Sections 1044e and 806b, Title 10, United States Code.
-SVCs accomplish these goals by developing victims' understanding of the investigatory and military justice processes, providing advocacy to protect the rights of victims during the military justice process, removing barriers to victims' participation in the military justice process and assisting them in obtaining services and resources after the commission of the crime.
+Victims' Counsel (VC): VCs represent eligible adult and child sexual assault and domestic violence victims throughout the entire investigatory and military justice process to ensure their rights as victims of crime are protected as codified by Sections 1044e and 806b, Title 10, United States Code.
+VCs accomplish these goals by developing victims' understanding of the investigatory and military justice processes, providing advocacy to protect the rights of victims during the military justice process, removing barriers to victims' participation in the military justice process and assisting them in obtaining services and resources after the commission of the crime.